 Thames Apartment by Giles Reid Architects

-This two-story riverfront apartment located in London, UK, has been redesigned in 2017 by Giles Reid Architects.
+Thames Apartment is a two-story riverfront home located in London, United Kingdom, redesigned in 2017 by Giles Reid Architects.

 Photography by Mary Gaudin